What to do with Kids on the Granite Belt: 18 Ideas!

 Pick Strawberries on the Farm (October to May)

 Ashbern Farms is a commercial strawberry farm in Stanthorpe that offers pick-your-own strawberries and it’s here the kids can get hands-on, helping find and pick their favourite shaped and sized strawberries in the patch.
-[Strawberry season is October to May].
+[Strawberry season is October to May.
+If coming in October check the farm has reached its season opening date].
 Nothing compares to the taste of ripe strawberries picked straight from the patch and eaten still warmed by the sun!
 Get your container from the farm cafe and head out to the patch, where you can challenge the kids to find the largest strawberry for a bit of fun.

 There’s a set of swings and lovely grass for the kids to run around on, so grab a coffee, maybe even a strawberry waffle and sit outside where you can steal some quiet moments to yourself enjoying the peaceful view of the strawberry fields.